This post was updated on October 18th, 2022.

 Conversational marketing is a new trend, and the phrase “conversational marketing strategy” is definitely in danger of becoming a buzzword.

 But it’s also part of a larger trend of permission marketing.
-As outbound marketing falls out of fashion in favor of inbound lead generation (which uses tactics like content marketing, personalization, email marketing, retargeting, data analytics, and A/B testing), conversational marketing is on the rise.
+Conversational marketing is on the rise as outbound marketing falls out of fashion in favor of inbound lead generation.

 1. Respond in real time

 You know that feeling when you’re looking for an answer to a question, and it just feels like it should be easier to find?
 Your question seems like it should be common, yet you can’t find anyone answering it.

 Often, this is the kind of question that an expert could answer in just a few seconds.
 But it seems impossible to find the answer online.

 Boom!
 Enter conversational marketing.